 Tunnel net fishing is a technique which makes use of the natural dropping of the tide, herding fish into the end of a set net, known as the tunnel.

-Baited hooks are attached to a main line (a long line which can be many kilometres long) by short lines that are called snoods.
+Baited hooks are attached to a main line (a long line which can be up to 100km) by short lines that are called snoods.
 The snoods are attached to the main line using clips.

 Pelagic longlines are set to drift near the surface of the ocean with a radio beacon attached so that longline fishing boats can locate them and retrieve the catch.